fl101/awardfares-blog/_posts/2024-02-12-eurobonus-updates-feb-2024.md

 SAS announced a new route from Copenhagen to Atlanta starting June 17, 2024.
 This route will allow passengers to connect to Delta Air Lines' network in the USA, the Caribbean, and Latin America.
 SAS also hinted at a closer cooperation with Delta Air Lines on other US routes.

 When SAS announced the new route, they also mentioned a tighter collaboration with Delta Air Lines for onward connections from Atlanta.
-It all suggests that SAS customers will soon use Delta Air Lines more frequently for onward connections.
+It all suggests that SAS customers will soon use Delta Air Lines more frequently for onward connections, [most likely even more if SAS joins SkyTeam](https://blog.awardfares.com/sas-and-skyteam/).

 <img src="../assets/img/eurobonus-updates-feb-2024/cph-las-delta.webp" style="max-width:400px;width:100%" alt="SAS tightens cooperation and connections with Delta Air Lines." class="noborder"/>